* Nearly 1 mln in N.J., 650,000 in N.Y. still without power

 * Attention shifts to labor-intensive outages

-NEW YORK, Nov 4 About 1.9 million homes and businesses remained in the dark on Sunday as pressure mounted on power companies to restore electricity to areas hit hardest by Hurricane Sandy nearly a week ago.
+NEW YORK, Nov 4 About 1.9 million homes and businesses remained in the dark on Sunday as the pressure mounted on power providers to restore electricity to areas hit hardest by Hurricane Sandy nearly a week ago.

 In New Jersey, about a quarter of the state remained without power.

-After a peak of 8.5 million customers without power across 21 states affected by the massive storm, the rate of restoring power each day has slowed as line crews face increasingly difficult and isolated outages.
+After a peak of 8.5 million outages across 21 states affected by the massive storm, the rate of restoring power each day has eased as line crews must work on increasingly difficult and isolated outages.

 By Sunday afternoon, 640,000 customers had been switched back on in the last 24 hours, down from about 1 million who had power restored a day earlier.

-New York Governor Andrew Cuomo's website put LIPA's outages closer to 313,000 as of Sunday evening.
-That was the most of any utility serving the state.
-Con Edison, which serves about 3.3 million customers in New York State, was second at just under 200,000 customer outages.
+New York Governor Andrew Cuomo's website put the figure closer to 337,000, which was the most of any utility serving the state.
+Con Edison, which serves about 3.3 million customers in New York state, was second at about 200,000 customer outages.

 Earlier this week, New York Mayor Michael Bloomberg had joined in the criticism, saying LIPA "has not acted aggressively enough" to restore power to customers.
-The utility's New York City customers reside in Queens.
+The utility's customers in the city reside in Queens.

 THE LABOR-INTENSIVE STUFF

-Nearly a week after Sandy's landfall, industry experts warned that the overall pace of restoration might slow as utilities move to repair lines and poles that affect smaller numbers of customers.
+Nearly a week after Sandy's landfall, industry experts warned that the overall pace of restoration might slow as utilities move to repair lines and poles, which affect smaller numbers of customers.